-Drawing on our extensive expertise in aircraft design, materials, propulsion, environmental issues and industrial management, coupled with the pilot training facilities and expertise of a professional flying school, our BSc Aviation Technology with Pilot Studies will equip you with a solid science and engineering base and the broader aviation knowledge vital for pilots in the 21st century.
+Drawing on our extensive expertise in aircraft design, materials, propulsion, environmental issues and industrial management, this course will equip you with a solid science and engineering base and the broader aviation knowledge vital for pilots in the 21st century.

 These are typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.

 - Aviation Engineering Materials 10 credits

 - Theoretical Knowledge for the Private Pilots Licence 20 credits